jiangnanboy/AutoText/README.en.md

 ## Text-Error-Correction

 - The text error correction section is detailed here [jcorrector](https://github.com/jiangnanboy/jcorrector)
-- This project mainly includes error correction based on ngram, error correction based on deep learning, error correction based on template Chinese grammar and error correction based on idiom、proper name, etc
+- This project mainly includes:
+    - error correction based on ngram
+    - error correction based on deep learning
+    - error correction based on template Chinese grammar
+    - error correction based on idiom、proper name
 - See the examples/correct section of this project for specific use

 ## ocr